slabs-io/page-counter/README.md

-page-scraper
+page-counter
 =============

-##A page scraping module for use with slabs.io.
+##A page scraping module that counts instances of a word - for use with slabs.io.

 Before use run :
 ```